 His original workshop has been converted into a museum and can still be visited in Mexico City’s Centro Historico.

 The press was brought by Spaniard Juan de Zumárraga in 1539, and originally printed materials for the colonial church and viceroyalty.

-The meteorite that wiped out dinosaurs 65 million years ago hit the Mexican peninsula of Yucatán at a few miles from a town that is now called Chixchulub.
+The meteorite that wiped out dinosaurs 65 million years ago hit the Mexican peninsula of Yucatán a few miles from a town that is now called Chixchulub.

 A 180 square meters crater with a depth of more than 600 meters was left behind.
 Employees of the state oil company PEMEX discovered the crater in 1981 while drilling an oil well.

-Nothing interesting to visit in the town itself but, the hit was also responsible for the formations of more cenotes than the other parts of Mexico.
+Nothing interesting to visit in the town itself but, the hit was also responsible for the formation of more cenotes than the other parts of Mexico.
 You can read more about the cenote formations.